-RFM is a way of ranking your active customers based on profitability and frequency on a scale from 1-5.
+RFM is a way of ranking your active customers based on profitability and frequency on a scale of 1-5.
 Your most active customers will get a 5 and the least active ones will get a 1.
-The ranking is a great tool to understand who your top customers are and where to put in extra efforts to increase sales.
+RFM ranking is a great tool to understand who your top customers are and where to put in extra efforts to increase sales.

 The RFM calculation is based on three factors:

 - Recency - How recently the contact made a purchase